Skip to main content

 • “Wordatro's visuals feel somewhat bland and static, and its music, while perfectly serviceable, doesn't hit as hard or enhance the experience as much as Balatro's does.”

 • “The visuals are genuinely so bland and all over the place.
-I had hoped the gameplay saved this game; color composition like this and the layout of the interface are plainly annoying to look at.
-These colors do not work together at all, there is no rhyme or reason for any of these choices, text will be cut off by the screen in some areas, there is no consistency with all these icons in terms of style at all, nor are they visually interesting to look at either.”
+I had hoped the gameplay saved this game, but the color composition and interface layout are plainly annoying to look at.
+These colors do not work together at all, there is no rhyme or reason for any of these choices, text is cut off in some areas, and there is no consistency or visual interest in the icons.”

 • music